-- a.
+a.
 Provide your project's title.
 It should be brief (no more than 125 characters, including spaces), descriptive of the project, and easily understood by the general public.
 If NEH funds your project, the agency may retitle your project for clarity in internal and external communications, including the public announcement of awards.
-Regardless, you may use your preferred title when carrying out the project. - b.
-Provide a brief description of your project (no more than one thousand characters, including spaces).
-You should write the description for a nonspecialist audience, clearly stating the importance of the proposed work and its relation to larger issues in the humanities. - c.
+Regardless, you may use your preferred title when carrying out the project.

+b.
+Provide a brief description of your project (no more than 1,000 characters, including spaces).
+You should write the description for a nonspecialist audience, clearly stating the importance of the proposed work and its relation to larger issues in the humanities.
+This description will appear on the cover sheet of your application and will serve as a project abstract during the review process.
+If funded, this description will also appear in NEH's database of funded projects.

+c.
 State your project's period of performance start and end dates.
-Your project must start on the first day of a month and end on the last day of a month.
+Your project must start on the first day of the month and end on the last day of the month.
 See B2.
 Summary of Funding for allowable periods of performance.